llm-bible/llm-bible.github.io/_publications/kim2024auto.markdown

 bibkey: kim2024auto
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.22552"}
-tags: ['Agentic', 'Training Techniques', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'GPT', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Agentic', 'GPT', 'Tools', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 In this paper, we introduce Auto-Intent, a method to adapt a pre-trained large language model (LLM) as an agent for a target domain without direct